hashicorp/packer-plugin-vmware/.web-docs/components/builder/iso/README.md

 <!-- Code generated from the comments of the Config struct in builder/vmware/iso/config.go; DO NOT EDIT MANUALLY -->

-- `disk_size` (uint) - The size of the disk in megabytes.
-The builder uses expandable virtual hard disks.
-The file that backs the virtual disk will only grow as needed up to this size.
-Default is 40000 (~40 GB).
+- `disk_size` (uint) - The size of the hard disk for the VM in megabytes.
+  The builder uses expandable, not fixed-size virtual hard disks, so the actual file representing the disk will not use the full size unless it is full.
+By default this is set to 40000 (about 40 GB).

 - `cdrom_adapter_type` (string) - The type of controller to use for the CD-ROM device.
   Allowed values are `ide`, `sata`, and `scsi`.